Will Levis, QB, Kentucky | NFL Draft Scouting Report

 • Hand: 10 5/8″

-Levis’ career track is different from that of most first-round QB prospects.
-The Kentucky QB was a 2018 recruit in the same class as Trevor Lawrence and Justin Fields.
+Levis’ career track is different from that of most early-round QB prospects.
+The Titans QB was a 2018 recruit in the same class as Trevor Lawrence and Justin Fields.
 Yet, 2021 was his first season as a starting signal-caller at the collegiate level.

 While other quarterbacks found immediate stardom, Levis took the longer road to prominence.
-Levis was a 4.0 student at Xavier in Connecticut and had offers from a number of Ivy League schools, including Harvard, Princeton, Dartmouth, and Columbia.
+Levis was a 4.0 student at Xavier in Connecticut and had offers from several Ivy League schools, including Harvard, Princeton, Dartmouth, and Columbia.
 But Levis wanted to pursue a D1 football career and signed with Penn State instead.

 Three years passed.
 Levis redshirted in 2018 and started two games total through 2019 and 2020.
 At the end of that stretch, Levis transferred to Kentucky.
 In Lexington, he finally emerged as a legitimate draft prospect.